POLICIES AND PROCEDURES

 NEW ACCOUNTS

-In some cases, customers are moving onto properties that have never had water service, but for which the Tap Fees have already been paid.
-In these cases, the customer may be required to pay the meter fee.
+In some cases, customers may move into properties that have never had water service, but for which the Tap Fees have already been paid.
+In these cases, the customer may be required to pay the Meter fee.
 The meter fee pays to install a meter and obtain initial reads.
 The utility company will install the meter and meter box on the property, but will not plumb your home service line into the meter.
-Customers paying the meter fee will not have to pay the Account Setup Fee.
-Please see the form enclosed in the “Applying For Service” portion of this website.
+Customers paying the meter fee will not have to pay an Establishment Fee.

 NEW SERVICE LOCATION (TAP-IN)